![]() |

 Welcome to the BAA Jupiter section web pages.
 Here you'll find a wealth of information about how to observe the Solar System's largest Planet.
 You'll also find guides on observing and imaging, recent reports and in-depth publications regarding Jovian activity.
+If you are looking for an introduction to the

-planet Jupiter, click GUIDES For advice on observing Jupiter, click PROGRAMME
+planet Jupiter, click GUIDES For advice on observing Jupiter, click PROGRAMME For Jupiter weather reports up to 2015, click REPORTS

-For recent Jupiter weather
+For Jupiter weather reports

-reports, click REPORTS For definitive published reports click REFERENCE ARTICLES For section publications click PUBLICATIONS For maps of the Jovian Moons click HERE
+WEBSITE Looking for most recent images of Jupiter visit LINKS For definitive published reports click REFERENCE ARTICLES For section publications click PUBLICATIONS For maps of the Jovian Moons click HERE

-LAST UPDATE: May 18th, 2013
+LAST UPDATE: May 26th, 2016 The

 |